9 June 2013

 Rotary mowers are fine if the grass is dry and fairly short, but the recent wet summers have made cutting very difficult, particularly in August or September when the grass has grown extremely long and flopped over – the beauty of the scythe mower is it cuts an inch or so off the ground near the base of the grass, which is far more efficient and makes mowing much easier.

-First published in the original Hatley website, June 2013; with minor changes for this website 13 March 2019. ▲
+First published in the original Hatley website, June 2013, with updates for this site on 6th August 2019. ▲